Homotopy classification of 4-manifolds with finite abelian 2-generator fundamental groups: Introduction

+We recall the history of the homotopy classification problem for oriented simply-connected $4$-dimensional Poincar\'e complexes.
+Whitehead and Milnor \cite{whitehead-simply-connected-4mfds,milnor-simply-connected-4mfds} classified them in the simply-connected case, and later Wall~\cite[Theorem~5.4]{Wall-Poincare-cxs} did the same for those with cyclic fundamental groups of prime order.
+Hambleton and Kreck \cite{HK} showed that oriented $4$-dimensional Poincar\'e complexes with finite cyclic fundamental group of arbitrary order, and more generally with a finite fundamental group with $4$-periodic cohomology, are classified up to o.p.\ homotopy equivalence by their quadratic $2$-type.
+Bauer~\cite{bauer} generalized this further to the case where only the $2$-Sylow subgroup of the fundamental group has $4$-periodic cohomology.

-Bauer~\cite{bauer} generalized this to the case where only the $2$-Sylow subgroup of the fundamental group has $4$-periodic cohomology.
-Here we consider the case where the $2$-Sylow subgroup is abelian with at most two generators; such groups have $4$-periodic cohomology if and only if they are cyclic.
+We consider the case where the $2$-Sylow subgroup is abelian with at most two generators.
+Note that abelian groups with at most two generators have $4$-periodic cohomology if and only if they are cyclic, so this improves previous results.

 \begin{thm} Let $\pi$ be a finite group such that the $2$-Sylow subgroup is abelian with at most two generators.
-Then oriented $4$-dimensional Poincar\'e complexes with fundamental group $\pi$ are homotopy equivalent if and only if their quadratic $2$-types are isomorphic. \end{thm}
+Then two oriented $4$-dimensional Poincar\'e complexes with fundamental group $\pi$ are orientation-preserving homotopy equivalent if and only if their quadratic $2$-types are isomorphic. \end{thm}